lukasz-glen/ipfs-url-encoder/README.md

 Save storage and generate ipfs urls from hashes in solidity smart contracts.

-Could not find any solidity base58btc encoder for ipfs urls, so I developed it by my self.
+Could not find any solidity base58btc encoder for ipfs urls, so I developed it by myself.
 Hope you enjoy it.

 The repo contains base58btc encoder that transforms ipfs hashes into ipfs urls